Tangent curves to degenerating hypersurfaces: Introduction

 \subsection{Future directions}

-There are a number of obvious directions in which to apply the techniques developed in this paper.
+There are a number of directions in which the techniques developed in this paper can be applied.
+All share a common theme: the calculation of geometrically meaningful refinements of logarithmic Gromov--Witten invariants, arising in the central fibre of a degenerating family.

 A relatively straightforward extension would be to repeat the calculations of \S \ref{sec: component calculations} for the other toric del Pezzo surfaces.
 More difficult, but perhaps more interesting, would be to consider higher-dimensional targets (here some difficulties might arise from the fact that a general degeneration of a smooth divisor will not have smooth total space).
 Another interesting direction would be to consider degenerations to non-reduced divisors.

 Even within the scope of our main example, it remains to unravel the degeneration pictures of \S \ref{sec: degenerations of curves} for $d \geq 4$.
 As we discuss, this requires a refinement of our construction which separates the contributions of different torsion points.
 It is possible that such a refinement can be found by synthesising our techniques with the scattering diagram approach of \cite{Graefnitz}.
 We plan to investigate this jointly with T. Gr\"afnitz.